FreeRTOS/FreeRTOS-Kernel/MISRA.md

         {
             deviation: "Rule 8.7",
             reason: "API functions are not used by the library outside of the files they are defined; however, they must be externally visible in order to be used by an application."
-        },
-        {
-            deviation: "Rule 11.5",
-            reason: "Allow casts from `void *`.
-List owner, pvOwner, is stored as `void *` and are cast to various types for use in functions."
         }
     ]
 }